The Climate Masterclass: Training and Insights on Climate and the Law (On-demand Training)

 Learn about the essentials of obtaining a Grid Supply Point, and the pivotal roles played by UK Power Networks in enhancing our grid’s efficiency and reliability.
 Additionally, we’ll discuss the transformative impact of Interconnectors and Multi-purpose Interconnectors on our energy landscape.
 The session will also cover the strategic considerations behind onshore routing and the advantages of undergrounding.

-With: Michael Bedford KC, Jonathan Clay, Asitha Ranatunga, and Olivia Davies
+With: Michael Bedford KC, Jonathan Clay and Asitha Ranatunga.

 Carbon Capture and Storage, including Nature Based Solutions

-This session will introduce what “Carbon Capture and Storage” (CCS) and “Carbon Capture, Use and Storage” (CCUS) mean.
+This session with Estelle Dehon KC will introduce what “Carbon Capture and Storage” (CCS) and “Carbon Capture, Use and Storage” (CCUS) mean.
 It will cover:

 • how CCS and CCUS work, including various capture, transport and storage techniques;